On the Weyl's law for discretized elliptic operators: Introduction

 In \cite{weyl1911asymptotische}, Hermann Weyl proved the following asymptotic formula for the eigenvalues of the Dirichlet Laplacian in a bounded domain $\Omega\subset \mathbb R^d$:

 where $\omega_d$ is a volume of the unit ball in $\mathbb{R}^d$, and $\operatorname{Vol}(\Omega)$ is the volume of $\Omega$.
-This formula was actually conjectured independently by Arnold Sommerfeld \cite{sommerfeld1910greensche} and Hendrik Lorentz \cite{lorentz1910alte} in 1910 who stated the Weyl's law as a conjecture based on the book of Lord Rayleigh \cite{rayleigh1896theory}.
+This formula was actually conjectured independently by Arnold Sommerfeld \cite{sommerfeld1910greensche} and Hendrik Lorentz \cite{lorentz1910alte} in 1910 who stated Weyl's law as a conjecture based on the book of Lord Rayleigh \cite{rayleigh1896theory}.
+Recently, V. Ivrii~\cite{2016IvriiV-aa}. provided comprehensive summary on the research on Weyl's law since its discovery.